hbar/python-alsmicroct/README.md

 ### Reconstruction

 The reconstruction module serves a wrapper to interface with the the tomopy libraries.
-The primary function in the module is `recon()` with provides access to a wide range of tomopy's functionality through arguemnts passed into `recon(...)`.
+The primary function in the module is `recon()` with provides access to a wide range of tomopy's functionality through arguemnts passed into `recon([arguments])`.
 The `recon()` function is commonly used as follows:

 ```
 import sys